The CEDRA CorporationTM

 - specifying PI coordinates,

-- specifying PI back spiral length, curve radius and forward
+- specifying PI back spiral length, curve radius and forward spiral length,

 - picking the PI tangent point,